rubenkruiper/irec/README.md

 Download and install the free version of the [Anaconda package manager](https://www.anaconda.com/products/distribution) for your system.
 If needed, there are many tutorials online on how to get started with Anaconda and Jupyter Notebook; [see this one for example](https://youtu.be/2WL-XTl2QYI).

-After installing anaconda, open a terminal/console window (mac/linux) or Anaconda powershell prompt (Windows) and verify your installation by running: `conda -V`
+After installing anaconda, open a terminal/console window (mac/linux) or Anaconda prompt (Windows) and verify your installation by running: `conda -V`

 The terminal should return the version of Anaconda that is now installed on your system.
-Next run `conda install -c anaconda git`
+Next run `conda install -c anaconda git -y`

 Navigate to the directory on your computer where you'd like to create a folder with the code for the iReC project, e.g., some specific folder for coding projects or simply `cd ~/Documents/`
-Then clone this repository  `git clone https://github.com/rubenkruiper/irec.git`
+Then clone this repository  `git clone https://github.com/rubenkruiper/irec.git` Sign in to your GitHub account if prompted.

-Navigate into the new folder `cd irec`.
+Navigate into the new folder `cd irec`

 1. Create a separate iReC environment that runs python 3.9:
   * `conda create --name irec python=3.9`